 The Paper Factory Hotel used to be a paper factory as the name tells us – founded in the beginning of 20th century and not so far away where Ida Maria lived; she probably knew the place and I felt again more connected to her.

 The Paper Factory Hotel was a very good example of industrial architecture and design.
-It was also a good example of trendy hotel to gather people of the same mentality and values together.
+It was also a good example of trendy hotel to gather mind-liked people together.
 Travellers are seeking for stories behind the places.

-”Urban outfitters” shops are designed in industrial way and liked them much more than Bloomingdales, Macy´s or Century 21.
+Also the ”Urban outfitters” shops are designed in industrial way and I liked them much more than Bloomingdales, Macy´s or Century 21.

 Urban meets Nature in New York